postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 When domain capture is enabled, Postman users with accounts associated with the domain will automatically join your Postman team.
 This applies to existing users who are a part of other Postman teams, existing individual Postman users, and new users who sign up for Postman.

-Existing users will be notified when they next log in to Postman that they've been added to your team.
+Existing users will be notified when they next log in to Postman that their account is now managed by your team.

 <img alt="Domain capture join team notification" src="https://assets.postman.com/postman-docs/domain-capture-join-team-9.4.jpg" width="350px"/>